 So why the need for big, farfield monitors at all?
-These types of monitors can handle more volume and have the physical proportions to expose frequencies at the more the extreme ends of the spectrum — a must for spacious control rooms and mastering suites who routinely put out commercial competitive mixes.
+These types of monitors can handle more volume and have the physical proportions to expose frequencies at the more extreme ends of the spectrum — a must for spacious control rooms and mastering suites that routinely put out commercial competitive mixes.

 This type of monitor, however, would not be best suited to a small, acoustically untreated home studio.
 To hear thumping bottom end frequencies, crystal clear high end and pinpoint stereo imaging with any accuracy, you’ll need the appropriate acoustic treatment.
 This can be quite expensive and incredibly difficult to achieve in a small, cube-shaped room.

 Headphones also play a critical role in a holistic monitoring rig.
 They are excellent tools for picking up the finer details in a busy arrangement and monitoring while recording.
 There are, however, a few key specs to look out for that will help you pick the right pair of cans for the job.

 If you’re looking to use headphones for monitoring while recording, a pair of closed-back cans are more suitable.
 Depending on the quality of the individual pair, they can do a great job of creating a seal around the ears, giving you the best possible opportunity to monitor accurately in a noisy recording environment.
 Considering that your project studio is likely to be the live room and control room, this kind of headphone should be a worthy asset.